aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/structureddocumenttag/_index.md

 Specifies whether the content of this **SDT** shall be interpreted to contain placeholder text (as opposed to regular text contents within the SDT).

-if set to true, this state shall be resumed (showing placeholder text) upon opening this document.
+if set to  true , this state shall be resumed (showing placeholder text) upon opening this document.

 **Returns:**
 boolean - The corresponding  boolean  value.
-### isShowingPlaceholderText(boolean value) {#isShowingPlaceholderText-boolean-}
+### isShowingPlaceholderText(boolean value) {#isShowingPlaceholderText-boolean}
 ```
 public void isShowingPlaceholderText(boolean value)
 ```